Juan Carlos Amorós: Houston Dash

 Following the suspension of head coach and general manager James Clarkson, the Houston Dash appointed assistant coach Sarah Lowdon as acting head coach.
 On 15 June 2022, the Dash appointed Amorós as the club's new interim head coach pending visa approval.
 Amorós would not join the team until 12 July while waiting for his visa.
 In his first match managing the Dash on 16 July, with newly acquired striker Ebony Salmon scoring a hat-trick, the Dash defeated the Chicago Red Stars 4–1.

 Gotham FC

 After leading Houston Dash to their first-ever NWSL Playoffs appearance as interim head coach in 2022, Amorós signed on as fellow NWSL club Gotham FC's permanent head coach on a three-year contract in November 2022.
-With Amorós at the helm, Gotham finished the 2023 regular season with an 8-7-7 record and the team led the NWSL in possessions won (1,544) and shots faced (205).
+With Amorós at the helm, Gotham finished the 2023 regular season with an 8–7–7 record and the team led the NWSL in possessions won (1,544) and shots faced (205).
 After taking Gotham from last place with the worst record in the league to the NWSL Championship, Amorós was named the 2023 National Women's Soccer League Coach of the Year.
 In May 2025, Amorós led Gotham to win the inaugural CONCACAF W Champions Cup.
+In November, he led Gotham FC to their 2nd NWSL Championship in a 1–0 win against Washington Spirit in San Jose.